sword-web/sword-web.github.io/docs/en/index.md

     details: Build server-side applications with a modular architecture, layer separation, and dependency injection.

   - title: Integrated middlewares
-    details: Includes integrated middlewares for CORS, Request Timeout, security headers, and more.
+    details: Includes integrated middlewares for CORS, request timeout, security headers, and more.
 ---